erikpukinskis/prototype-narrative-editor/narrative.md

 There's some stuff to clean up to get back to feature parity with 0.2.0.

  - [X] Save different narratives
+ - [X] Narrative that starts a server
+ - [ ] Stop old server when there's a new one
- - [ ] Add a dependency on a different narrative
+ - [ ] Reload narrative when dependency is changed
  - [ ] Type in Folder
  - [ ] Type in all the other deps
  - [ ] Type Narrative into itself